 6. The first summer episodes RULE.

 I was aware of the post-Season One summer episodes since before I even watched the show.
-They were savvy marketing, as they aired during a time before TV on DVD, before the Internet, before quite as many networks as we have nowadays.
-While most channels were airing reruns, Fox showed new episodes of a hot television show, all beach-themed, to boot!
+While most channels were airing reruns, Fox got savvy and showed new episodes of a hot television show, all beach-themed, to boot!
 It was brilliant.
-But I realize in 2014 that I didn’t realize how brilliant, back in the day.
 This is I think when they officially started the transition from ‘80s Afterschool Special to soap opera.
 And for awhile, that transition was freaking fantastic.
 Speaking of WHICH:

 7. The Brenda/Dylan/Kelly love triangle is still so awesome.